SyncEngine/docs/docs/user/storages.md

 ---

-> **Tip:** Storages turn SyncEngine into a self-contained data hub — capable of remembering context between automations and making decisions based on past executions.
+> **Tip:** Storages turn SyncEngine into a self-contained data hub, capable of remembering context between automations and making decisions based on past executions.